E-commerce optimization can be a daunting process, but it’s necessary if you want to increase conversions and boost sales.

 You can personalize based on data such as a customer’s location, purchases, and browsing history.

-Here are a few ways to optimize your site through personalization:
+Here are a few ways to optimize your product listing and site through personalization:

 Below, you can see how an eyeglasses website greeted me on my last visit: with a reminder about a pair of reading glasses I’m considering (cute, right?) and a few recommendations.